Disclosure: Some links may be affiliate links. If you buy an item via links on our site, we may earn a commission. Learn more.

-A wheelchair is supposed to be a life-enhancing device that improves your ability to get around, but if it isn’t used properly, it can quickly become a danger and a threat to your safety.
+A wheelchair is supposed to be a life-enhancing device that improves your ability to get around, but if it isn’t used properly, it can quickly become a danger and a threat to your safety, and it could cause a wheelchair fall.

 When operating your standard wheelchair, there are some important guidelines that you should follow, which we will cover in this guide.